 2. Data protection

-Especially for AI systems, it applies: Work only with GDPR-compliant solutions and clearly define how content is processed.
+Especially with AI systems, it is crucial to work only with GDPR-compliant solutions and clearly define how content is processed.

 3. Didactic quality

 AI can support and complement learning content.
-However, whether learning truly works still depends on clear learning objectives, a clean structure, and clearly presented content.
+However, whether learning truly works still depends on clear learning objectives, a clean structure, and well-prepared content.

-Conclusion: AI-supported learning is no longer a future topic
+Conclusion: AI-supported learning is no longer a topic for the future

-You can deploy AI today in e-learning in a concrete manner and benefit measurably without much effort.
-Not theoretically, but practically: You enable quicker answers, personalized learning pathways, less routine work, and better learning outcomes.
-When used correctly, AI makes your training more comprehensible, motivating, and efficient.
+You can concretely use AI today in e-learning and benefit measurably from it.
+Not theoretically, but practically: You enable quicker answers, personalized learning paths, less routine work, and better learning outcomes.
+When used correctly, AI makes your training more understandable, motivating, and efficient.

-The key remains: AI is not a substitute for your training or HR expertise.
-Its full potential is only unlocked when you use it purposefully, strategically, and with a clear focus.
+The critical point remains: AI is not a substitute for your training or HR expertise.
+Its full potential unfolds only when you use it consciously, strategically, and with a clear focus.